taskscape/RESTAPIGateway/readme.md

 - Only users with `Role1` or `Role2` can `update`.
 - Only `user3` can `delete`.
 - `insert` is allowed for `user1`, `user3`, and roles `Role2` and `Role3`.

+**Note** The configuration allows a mix of simple and detailed permissions within the same file.

 ## Maintenance